 Domestic abuse community ambassadors trained

-Ask Me is a pilot being run in partnership with Women’s Aid and GCL, being trialled in Brighton & Hove, London and Wales.
+Ask Me is a pilot that ran in partnership with Women’s Aid and GCL, being trialled in Brighton & Hove, London and Wales.

-The first Brighton training took place in on 23rd & 24th March, and the six newly trained Ask Me ambassadors will play an important role in the fight against domestic abuse in Brighton & Hove.
-The two-day course included how to start conversations to break the silence that can surround domestic abuse, and to challenge some of the myths, stereotypes and victim blaming.
+Three training sessions took place in Brighton between March and July, with a further three in Eastbourne and Hastings.
+The newly trained Ask Me ambassadors are now playing an important role in the fight against domestic abuse in Brighton & Hove and East Sussex.
+The two-day training course included how to start conversations to break the silence that can surround domestic abuse, and to challenge some of the myths, stereotypes and victim blaming.

 The vast majority of the ambassadors’ role will be to share their learning, about the Ask Me scheme and about domestic abuse in general, in any way they wish – be it one-to-one conversations, blogging or on social media.